azu/documentation-wrapper/README.md

 ## Why?

--   documentationjs not allow to customize output of `-f md`.
+-   documentationjs not allow to customize output of `build -f md` or `readme`.
 -   documentation-wrapper replace documentationjs's internal markdown template with `simple-markdown-ast.js`

 ## Install